 - University of Texas School of Law, J.D., with honors

-- Dean’s Achievement Award for Outstanding Student in Intellectual Property
+- Dean’s Achievement Award

 - Baylor University, B.A., magna cum laude, Honors Program with Distinction